DOT Hazardous Materials Safety Permit

 Motor carriers will be required to apply for a HMSP the next time they are scheduled to file a US DOT number.
 All motor carriers, including interstate, intrastate, and foreign carriers must comply with this regulation.
 Call DOT Operating Authority, and let our process agents handle all the necessary paperwork to obtain a Hazardous Material Safety Permit.

 The maximum civil penalty for a knowing violation is now $78,376, except that the maximum civil penalty is $182,877 for a violation that results in death, serious illness, severe injury to any person, or substantial destruction of property.
 In addition, agencies are required to adjust their civil monetary penalties annually to account for changes in inflation.

 DOT Operating Authority Will Help You!

-At DOT Operating Authority, you will get easy and efficient help to file your documentation.
-We will help you register for Federal Hazardous Materials Certification.
-Not only that, we also provide our customers with services like obtaining USDOT, CA, KYU Numbers, getting Biennial Updates and IFTA Filings etc. Call us at 1-888-669-4383 and get the best services for your paperwork done by the experts!
+At DOT Operating Authority, we will help you register for a Federal Hazardous Materials Certification.
+Not only that, we also provide our customers with services like obtaining USDOT, CA, KYU Numbers, getting Biennial Updates, and IFTA Filings etc.